Get in touch

 Aminopyralid and clopyralid are active ingredients of herbicides used in grassland to control difficult to control weeds such as thistles, docks, ragwort and nettles.
 Clopyralid is also used in some lawn care products.

-Animal manure is an excellent source of nutrients and a useful soil conditioner and its use should be encouraged.
+Animal manure is an excellent source of nutrients and a useful soil conditioner, and its use should be encouraged.
 Generally, there should be no issues with the presence of herbicide residues and the likelihood of their presence is very low.
 Some social media attention has greatly amplified a problem that has affected a very small number of gardeners and allotment holders.
-For 2020 we estimate that of all the manure used on gardens or allotments, about 0.008% may have had a herbicide residue issue.

 Many commercial composts have been reformulated to reduce or remove the amount of peat used in their manufacture.
 In some cases, this may have resulted in a change in the quality of compost available to gardeners.
 Some composts which have sub-optimal nutrient levels or high salt levels can cause plant growth symptoms which can be confused with those caused by herbicide residues.